homosapienssapiens/search-engine/README.md

 # How to visualize the project

-Open the "search-engine.ipynb" file. if you are viewing this repository from github, you can open the file directly form here.
+Open the [search-engine.ipynb](search-engine.ipynb) file. if you are viewing this repository from github, you can open the file directly form here.

 The repository consists in: